lappemic/zsh-setup-script/README.md

 - Comprehensive backup of existing configurations
 - Detailed logging for troubleshooting
 - Checks for and handles errors gracefully
-- Automated installation of ZSH, Oh-My-ZSH, and popular plugins (zsh-autosuggestions, zsh-syntax-highlighting, fzf)
+- Automated installation of ZSH, Oh-My-ZSH, and popular plugins (zsh-autosuggestions, fzf)
 - Adds a quick Vim access alias (`v` for `vim`)

 ## System Requirements